 Tablets, touchscreens, self-serve, self checkout, even “smart” mirrors are all forms of interactive digital signage that provide information to and engage shoppers.
 Practically speaking, it’s also easier for stores to change out than a physical sign.

 Rebecca Minkoff’s interactive mirrors are a prime example.
-Shoppers stand in front of the smart mirrors and can virtually try on other outfits.
+Shoppers stand in front of the smart mirrors and can virtually try on other outfits while also creating a memorable shopping experience.

 Not only does this enhance the customer experience and drive sales (the brand hit triple-digit growth figures), but it also provides retailers with a wealth of information.
 Which products did customers try on the most?
 Which products had affinity with one another?
 How long did customers spend trying on products?
 And more…